How to deal with cash flow problems / issues?

 Need advice on managing your company's cash flow?
 Discover our complete video guide:

-If a cash flow problem arises, take action rapidly to identify the causes: too many late customer payments, too much stock, insufficient turnover, etc. The list is long, and you might feel like you are looking for a needle in a haystack.
+If a cash flow problem arises, take action rapidly to identify the root causes: too many late customer payments, too much stock, insufficient turnover, etc. The list is long, and you might feel like you are looking for a needle in a haystack.
 So, to avoid wasting time, you need to get organised: look through the invoices you have issued in search of an unpaid bill, dig into your cash flow forecast and compare it with the various expenses you have had to pay to make sure you have not forgotten to defer a significant pay-out...
 It is important to proceed in an organised manner if you want to avoid spending too much time looking for the cause of your cash flow problem.
 If, despite your efforts, you are unable to identify the source of the difficulties, do not hesitate to call on external support (e.g. a business consultant) to help out before it is too late.

 Once you have found the source of the cash flow problem, do something about it right away: too many companies go out of business due to minor difficulties that get worse because they have been neglected.
 To solve a persistent cash flow problem, you have a whole host of options to choose from: loan, overdraft, inventory reorganisation, payment term optimisation and even higher prices.
 Depending on the problems encountered, some will be more appropriate than others, so be sure you are making the right decision before you act on it!